Joshua-McGee/doks/Overview.md

 ![](images/overview-system-architecture.png)

-Agenda connects to several external scheduling applications and meeting platforms via APIs to ingest user meeting data.
+Agenda connects to several external scheduling applications and meeting platforms to ingest user meeting data.
 External meeting data is streamed into Agenda for processing and is used to update the meeting data set for a given user profile.
 Meeting information for each user is stored and used to update availability when scheduling new meetings with teams.
 The availability of external meeting information from connected sources allows Agenda to suggest the most appropriate meeting times based on each team member's separate schedules.

-For detailed information on Agenda's APIs see the [API endpoint reference guides](API.md).

 At a high-level, Agenda is comprised of the following major components: